truelossless/Knot.s/README.md

 ### Not supported yet (but easy to add :D)

-- Links
-- Images
 - Tables
+- Lists
+- Quotes

 ### Planned

 - Implement all of the above
-- Colored titles
+- Warning/Error/Info boxes

 ## Installation